BlueFlame202/lemonade-astro/src/content/blog/life-and-basil-limeade.md

 date: "August 8, 2024"
 ---

+Check this out, if you have a Spotify account and are logged into this browser, you can listen to this song while you read:
+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/47YITQYhJXw79nCor48tnq?utm_source=generator" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy""></iframe>

 So far, the summer has been pretty good!
 I finally got a chance to start a garden which now includes succulents, basil (which finally developed roots recently!), and money plants, upgraded the blog, and learned a lot about language models and partial differential equations.
 I also gained a lot of weight back (I had unintentionally lost around 10 pounds or so in the last year) and a tiny bit of muscle too by doing lots of pushups.
 I've had some moments where I felt kind of down, though.
 In particular, I feel like I messed up a lot of things, like not paying enough attention in quantum mechanics and not knowing enough to make "cool" progress in research.

 One thing I've been thinking about recently is how I really started to enjoy math.
 I think I really started to enjoy it when I studied number theory, because I kind of had the freedom to just play around with numbers and figure out whatever I wanted to about them.
 After I learned the proof of Fermat's theorem and later about Legendre's symbols, I really got to play around with what I new and try my ideas on unsolved problems.
 I made up lots of ideas in lots of notebooks, and even got to rederive a lot of the basic results that exist on certain conjectures.
 Nothing too fancy, but very enjoyable.